 Other things to consider are avoiding and repairing the dryness that winter brings upon our hair.
-Most of us know that the dryness outside can cause dryness to our hair, but it’s also the dryness inside that exacerbates the problem.
+Most of know that the dryness outside causes dryness to our hair, but it’s also the dryness inside that exacerbates the problem.
 Going from the cold, dry climate of the outside to the warm, dry climate of the inside puts a lot of stress on the hair.

 One strategy for keeping hair looking good starts with a hat.
 Yes, a hat.
 We all know how keeping our head covered is key to keeping warmth in our bodies; the same is true about maintaining moisture levels within your hair.
 Wearing a hat to prevent split ends and breakage is tantamount to wearing gloves to keep your hands from becoming dry and chapped.